Selected Publications

 Xiangru Tang*, Howard Dai*, Elizabeth Knight*, Fang Wu, Yunyang Li, Tianxiao Li, Mark Gerstein.

-Briefings in Bioinformatics 2024
+Briefings in Bioinformatics 2024 (IF=13.99)

 "An introductory overview with a clear breakdown of datasets, benchmarks, & models."